Swades: Plot

-Slowly love blossoms between Mohan and Geeta.
-Kaveri Amma asks Mohan to visit a nearby village named Kodi, and collect money from a man named Haridas who owes it to Geeta.
-Mohan visits Kodi and feels pity seeing Haridas' poor condition, which is such that he is unable to provide his family with meals every day.
-Haridas tells Mohan that since his caste profession of a weaver wasn't earning him any money, he shifted to tenant farming.
-But this change in profession led to his ostracization from the village and the villagers even denied him water for his crops.
-Mohan understands the pathetic situation and realises that many villages in India are still like Kodi.
+Mohan and Geeta eventually grow closer.
+Kaveri Amma asks Mohan to visit a nearby village named Kodi to collect money from a man named Haridas who owes it to Geeta.
+Mohan visits Kodi and feels empathetic towards Haridas for his poor condition, which is such that he is unable to provide for his family with meals each day.
+Haridas tells Mohan that since he belongs to a low caste, his job as a weaver wasn't earning him enough money, so he started tenant farming.
+However, this change in profession led to him getting shunned by the villagers, who even denied him water for his crops.
+Mohan begins to understand the situation and realizes that many villages in India are still like Kodi.
 He returns to Charanpur with a heavy heart and decides to do something for the welfare of the village.

-Mohan extends his leave by three more weeks.
-He learns that electricity inconsistency and frequent power cuts are a big problem in Charanpur.
-He decides to set up a small hydroelectric power generation facility from a nearby water source.
-Mohan purchases all the equipment needed from his own funds and oversees the building of the power generation unit.
-The unit works and the village gets sufficient, consistent power from it.
+Mohan extends his stay by three weeks.
+He learns that electricity inconsistency and frequent power cuts are a major problem in Charanpur.
+He decides to set up a hydroelectric power generation facility from a nearby water source.
+Mohan purchases the equipment needed from his own funds and oversees the construction of the power generation unit.
+The unit works and the village gets sufficient and consistent power.

 Dadaji's health deteriorates and he passes away.
-Mohan is repeatedly called by NASA officials as the GPM project he was working on is reaching important stages and he has to return to the U. S. soon.
-Kaveri Amma tells him that she prefers to stay in Charanpur as it will be difficult for her to adapt to a new country at her age.
-Geeta also tells him that she will not settle down in another country and she would prefer it if Mohan stay in India with her and Kaveri Amma.
-Mohan returns to the U. S. with a heavy heart to complete the project.
-However, in the U. S., he has flashbacks of his time in India and wishes to return.
-After the successful completion of his project, he leaves U. S. and returns to India with intentions of working at the Vikram Sarabhai Space Center, from where he can also work with NASA.
-The film ends by showing Mohan staying in the village and wrestling with his friend Nivaaran near a temple.
+Mohan is repeatedly called by NASA as the GPM project he was working on has reached its final stages, and he has to return to the U.S soon.
+Kaveri Amma tells Mohan that she prefers to stay in Charanpur as it would be difficult for her to adapt to a new country at her age.
+Gita also tells him that she would not settle in another country, and would prefer it if Mohan stayed in India with her and Kaveri Amma.
+Mohan returns to the U.S to complete the project.
+He begins to have flashbacks of his time spent in India and considers returning.
+After the successful completion of the project, he leaves the U.S and returns to India with the intention of working at the Vikram Sarabhai Space Centre, from where he can still work with NASA.
+The film ends showing Mohan wrestling his friend Nivaaran near a temple.